The Wonderfully Weird World of Gumball

-The Wonderfully Weird World of Gumball is an animated sitcom created by Ben Bocquelet and produced by Hanna-Barbera Studios Europe.
-Acting as a revival (formerly referred to as a seventh season) of the Cartoon Network series The Amazing World of Gumball (2011–2019), its first 20 episodes premiered on Hulu in the United States on July 28, 2025, and premiered internationally on Cartoon Network and HBO Max on October 6.
-The second batch, marketed as "Season 2", will release in the United States on December 22, and internationally in February 2026.
+The Wonderfully Weird World of Gumball is an animated comedy television series created by Ben Bocquelet and produced by Hanna-Barbera Studios Europe.
+Serving as a revival (originally referred to as a seventh season) of the Cartoon Network series The Amazing World of Gumball (2011–2019), the series premiered on Hulu in the United States on 28 July 2025, and internationally on Cartoon Network and HBO Max on 6 October.
+The second season was released in the United States on 22 December 2025, and premiered internationally on 2 February 2026.
+In December 2025, the series was renewed for a third and fourth season, ahead of the second season's premiere.

 Premise

 Like its predecessor, the series focuses on the misadventures of Gumball Watterson, a mischievous blue 12-year-old cat, along with his 10-year-old adopted brother, Darwin, a goldfish.
 Together, they cause mischief among their family, as well as with the wide array of students at Elmore Junior High, where they attend middle school.